 When water infrastructure is underfunded, a simple activity like drinking a glass of tap water could be unsafe.
-There are over 55,000 community drinking water systems.
-Surprisingly, there are several areas of the nation that are still utilizing water infrastructure systems that pre-date the Civil War.
-It is estimated that drinking water utilities will need to invest $334.8 billion over the next 20 years, above the level of current spending, to continue to provide safe and sufficient water to the American public (Environmental Protection Agency, 2009).
+There are over 53,000 community drinking water systems and 21,400 not-for-profit non-community water systems in the U.S. Surprisingly, there are several areas of the nation that are still utilizing water infrastructure systems that pre-date the Civil War.
+According to the U.S. Environmental Protection Agency’s 2013 Drinking Water Infrastructure Needs Survey and Assessment it is estimated that drinking water utilities will need to invest $384 billion through 2030 to continue to provide safe and sufficient water to the American public (Environmental Protection Agency, 2009).
 That is a serious level of funding needed but if we are to maintain a first-class society, where people can safely drink from our water systems, we must make these investments.

 - Press Release Former Pennsylvania Governor Edward Rendell Calls for Port, Waterway Strategy in Speech to American Association of Port Authorities Read More

 - Press Release BAF Educational Fund Releases Infrastructure Report: Falling Apart and Falling Behind Read More

 - Published Report An Economic Analysis of Infrastructure Investment Read More

 “Halting trade through America’s ports, even briefly, is like cutting off our lifeline.
 Because international trade is central to our economic well-being and seaports connect us with the rest of the world, keeping them modern, navigable, safe and properly supported is a core priority...”